lucasdale99/FCONN_Backend/README.md

 This just means that your IP isn't allowed to connect.
 This is something you only do in development.

-To start up the backend server nodemon server
+To start up the backend server
+-Make sure to install all the npm packages in the package.json under dependencies.
+-If you have issues with Nodemon run the following below.

+On Mac
+Try installing Nodemon globally: npm uninstall nodemon sudo npm install -g --force nodemon

+Then run:
+sudo nodemon server

+On Windows run in administrator mode:
+Try installing Nodemon globally and run:

+npm uninstall nodemon
+npm install -g --force nodemon nodemon server